Kisaragi Station

-Plot
+Legend

 A woman, who later revealed her name was Hasumi, made a post inside a train car where other passengers were asleep.
 Although it was her routine commute to work, the train unusually wasn't stopping for a long time.
 Unable to communicate with the conductor or driver about the strange occurrence, Hasumi made a post on an internet forum asking for what to do.
-After communicating with the users who responded, she posted that the train made a stop after an hour of riding the train from Shin-Hamamatsu Station.
+After replying to posts from users who had responded to her, she updated the thread to say that the train made a stop, one hour after departing from Shin-Hamamatsu Station.

-The train stopped at a station with a sign reading "Kisaragi Station"; it appeared to be a vacant station without staff.
-Hasumi then exited the train and stayed in the station, discussing further with the internet forum regarding what to do next; users warned her that there was no such station according to the internet and that she should leave immediately.
-Wandering around outside, she attempted to catch a taxi but found no success.
-Eventually, she stumbled upon a telephone booth and called her parents to pick her up, but they weren't able to find the location of Hasumi, as Kisaragi Station didn't exist on any map.
+The train had stopped at a station with a sign reading "Kisaragi Station", which appeared to be unmanned, as no staff could be seen.
+Hasumi exited the train and stayed in the station, continuing to post to ask what she should do next; users warned her that, according to the internet, Kisaragi Station didn't exist, and that she should leave immediately.
+Wandering around outside, she attempted to hail a taxi but found no success.
+Eventually, she located a telephone booth and called her parents to pick her up, but they weren't able to find where she was, as Kisaragi Station didn't exist on any map.

-Hasumi noted that the area around Kisaragi Station was creepy with ringing bells and a slowly growing drum beat.
-Attempting again to escape, Hasumi tried to follow the train tracks but was interrupted by a single-legged man who yelled "Hey!
+Hasumi noted that the area around Kisaragi Station was very unnerving, as a ringing bell and a distant drumbeat became audible.
+Hasumi decided to try to escape on foot, and began to follow the train tracks away from the station, but was interrupted by a voice exclaiming "Hey!
 Don't walk on the track!
 It's dangerous!"
-Immediately, however, the man vanished without a trace.
+When Hasumi turned around, she found that the voice was that of a man with only one leg, who immediately vanished without a trace.
 Afraid, Hasumi then ran into a tunnel, injuring herself along the way.

 After reaching the end of the tunnel, a man welcomed her and offered to help her.
-The two then returned to Kisaragi Station and boarded another train, but this train continued on into a remote area of the Japanese Alps.
+The two then returned to Kisaragi Station and boarded another train, which departed the station and continued down the line towards a remote area of the Japanese Alps.
 While the man was chatty at first, he started muttering gibberish and eventually became silent.
-It was then that Hasumi made her final post, stating:My battery’s almost run out.
-Things are getting strange, so I think I’m going to make a run for it.
-He’s been talking to himself about bizarre things for a while now.
-To prepare for just the right time, I’m going to make this my last post for now.After this post, Hasumi completely disappeared.
+It was then that Hasumi made her final post, stating:My battery's almost run out.
+Things are getting strange, so I think I'm going to make a run for it.
+He's been talking to himself about bizarre things for a while now.
+To prepare for just the right time, I'm going to make this my last post for now.After this post, Hasumi completely disappeared.